 On a related note, The Runaways, the surprisingly excellent film about the cult band starring Dakota Fanning and Kristen Stewart, came out on Blu-ray and DVD recently — we highly recommend it.

 We’ve got a free weekly newsletter and people say it’s cool.
-It comes out on Sundays and offers the week’s best articles.
+It comes out on Sundays, offers the week’s main articles, and features short-form interestingness from our PICKED series.
 Here’s an example.
 Like?
 Sign up.

 Brain Pickings has a free weekly interestingness digest.
 It comes out on Sundays and offers the week's best articles.
 Here's an example.
 Like?
 Sign up.

 donating = loving